-- If someone has been removed from your home, or you have had to move houses due to violence
+- if someone has been removed from your home, or you have had to move houses due to violence

-- If you are in financial hardship due to circumstances relating to violence
+- if you are in financial hardship due to circumstances relating to violence

-- If you are under 21 and unable to live at home due to violence
+- if you are under 21 and unable to live at home due to violence

-- If you have recently moved to Australia and are unable to be supported by others due to violence
+- if you have recently moved to Australia and are unable to be supported by others due to violence

-- If applying for or collecting child support would put you or your family’s safety at risk
+- if applying for or collecting child support would put you or your family's safety at risk

-- When another adult or child needs to be removed or added from/to a Medicare card
+- when another adult or child needs to be removed from or added to a Medicare card

 Our social workers offer private and confidential interviews for counselling and support.
 They can help you work out your options including assessing your payments and exemptions to some requirements.
 They can also help you access other support services in the community.

-The department’s commitment to supporting people affected by family and domestic violence is detailed in our Family and Domestic Violence Strategy.
+Our commitment to supporting people affected by family and domestic violence is detailed in our Family and Domestic Violence Strategy.

 Other government and community support services

 1800 RESPECT is the national family violence and sexual assault counselling service.
-It is a free, confidential service available 24 hours a day, seven days a week.
+It is a free, confidential service available 24 hours a day, 7 days a week.
 Call 1800 737 732 to speak to a professional counsellor.

 Family Relationship Advice

 The Family Relationship Advice Line provides information and advice on family relationship issues and parenting arrangements after separation.
 It can also refer callers to local services that can provide assistance.
-Call 1800 050 321 between 8 am and 8 pm, Monday to Friday, or 10 am to 4 pm on Saturday (local time), except national public holidays.
+Call 1800 050 321 between 8 am and 8 pm, Monday to Friday, or 10 am to 4 pm on Saturday local time, except national public holidays.